tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 ![Modal Working Again](/images/installation-modal.png)

-Now, the only thing remaining that was using Alpine is the navigation.
+Now, the only thing remaining that was using Alpine is the mobile nav menu.
 We can use the existing dropdown controller for that, since it behaves the same:

 ```blade
 <nav x-data="{ open: false }" class="bg-white dark:bg-gray-800 border-b border-gray-100 dark:border-gray-700">